read, read, read

 Read out loud

-learning new vocabulary, engaging with the book and the story
+learning new vocabulary, engaging with the book, the story, and many alphabetic principles

 Make up stories